 She has strong legs with a thick brush of hairs that make them seem bulkier than they are.
 Because their legs are so thick, many people confuse them with tarantulas in the Harpactirinae subfamily, which are baboon spiders.

-However, the OBT is actually not a real baboon spider because she is in the Heteroscodra family.
+However, the Ornamental Baboon Tarantula is actually not a real baboon spider because she is in the Heteroscodra family.
 It is just due to their appearance that people mistake them for baboon spiders and why they got their name.

 Both males and females of this species share the same colors and patterns, but the males are much smaller than the females.
-It’s easy to identify the sex of a TST by comparing sizes.
+It’s easy to identify the sex of a specimen by looking at its size.

 The reason why males are usually cheaper is that they have a much shorter lifespan.
 Slings and juveniles are cheaper because it’s more difficult to raise them.